splunk/attack_data/README.md

 ````
 git lfs pull
 ````
-or a single attack data file with:
+or a single attack data file with this command:
 ````
 git lfs pull --include=filename
 ````